visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     * A downed file system or network.
     * A trip in the security environment.

+Typically such inquiries originate from users who are in the midst of trying to use the VisIt_ software and are encountering some kind of difficulty.
+However, for highly effective software projects, the work involved in handling such inquiries does not end with simply diagnosing the user's problem(s) and proposing solutions.
+Often the problems users encounter are suggestive of minor *improvements* to be made either to the software itself or its associated processes and artifacts.
+Investing the time to continually identify and

+appropriate improvements

+And, it is the constant vigilance

-The work involved in handling such inquiries represents a wholly different kind of resource and effort than is typically invested in long established software product development activities.
-We call this kind of work *Software Reliability Engineering (SRE)*.
-This name was inspired inspired by `Google's Site Reliability Engineering (SRE) book <https://landing.google.com/sre/sre-book/toc/>`_.
+The work involved in handling such inquiries represents a wholly different kind of activity, resource and effort than is typical of many DOE software product planning and development processes.
+Inspired by Google's `Site Reliability Engineering (SRE) book <https://landing.google.com/sre/sre-book/toc/>`_, we call this kind of work *Software Reliability Engineering (SRE)*.

-respond
-to characterize the resources, processes and activities the VisIt_ team employs to manage the work associated

 As is typical of most DOE software projects, VisIt_ has no dedicated resources for this purpose.
-Instead, developers themselves must also handle **Customer Response** work.
-For many DOE software projects, managing this activity effectively and efficiently is an essential part of maintaining the overall quality of their software as well as the productivity of both developers and users of the software alike.
+Instead, developers themselves must also handle SRE work.
+For mature DOE software projects with many users, managing SRE work effectively and efficiently is an essential part of maintaining the overall quality of their software as well as the productivity of both developers and users of the software alike.

 Goals
 -----